-CRT HRS:03 LEC HRS:02 LAB HRS:04 In-depth coverage and application of therapeutic procedures to achieve adequate, spontaneous, and artificial ventilation with emphasis on ventilator classification, methods, principles, and operational characteristics.
-Includes indications, complications, and physiologic effects/ principles of mechanical ventilation.
+MECHANICAL VENTILATION CRT HRS:03 LEC HRS:02 LAB HRS:04 In-depth coverage and application of therapeutic procedures to achieve adequate, spontaneous, and artificial ventilation with emphasis on ventilator classification, methods, principles, and operational characteristics.
+Includes indications, complications, and physiologic effects/principles of mechanical ventilation.
 Emphasizes initiation, management, and weaning of ventilatory support.

-Prerequisite: Completion of all previous semester courses with a minimum grade of "C."
+Prerequisite: RSPT 1266 with a grade of "B" or better and completion of all previous semester courses with a minimum grade of "C."